LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Method

 \subsection{Revisiting the REAL Formulation}

-\citet{cen2022open} introduce the first approach REAL to conduct anomaly detection in LiDAR point clouds.
+\citet{cen2022open} introduces the first LiDAR outlier detector, REAL.
 Their added dummy classifiers can also be thought of as $g$, under the SC framework, but there is a key difference.
 They observe that numerous real outliers are wrongly classified as inlier classes with high probabilities.
 To address this issue, they propose a Calibration Cross Entropy (CCE) loss function to drive the outlier logit of the inlier sample to the second largest.
 We formalize\footnote{This is equivalent to the loss used in the REAL paper although REAL describes it in a different manner.} this loss as follows:

 Here, $y_i \in \{1,\ldots,c,c+1\}$ signifies the ground truth corresponding to $x_i \in \mathbf{x}$, where $\{1,\ldots,c\}$ represents inlier class labels while $\{c+1\}$ indicates the outlier class label. $\mathbf{y}$ and $\mathbf{x}$ are sampled i.i.d. from $S_m$. $\mathbb{I}(\cdot)$ is the indicator function. $\lambda$ is a hyperparameter.
-A notable fact is that REAL does not provide an ablation study for this CCE loss and as shown in ~\cref{tab:REAL ablation }, removing this CCE loss can indeed significantly improve standard anomaly detection metrics.
+A notable fact is that REAL does not provide an ablation study for this CCE loss and as shown in ~\cref{tab:REAL ablation }, removing this CCE loss can indeed improve standard outlier detection metrics.
 But why this happens cannot be understood through metrics like AUPR or AUROC, highlighting the need to revisit REAL under the lens of SC.
-Specifically, under the SC perspective, we can use the risk-coverage analysis to investigate it.